JoururiChan/pcthmon/FEATURES.md

 * Burn/Poison/Paralyze improve catch rate.
 * Moon Ball catches Moon Stone evolvers.
 * Love Ball catches opposite sex.
-* Fast Ball catches flee-prone Tohomon.
+* Fast Ball catches flee-prone Pokémon.
 * Medium-Slow growth rate experience underflow at level 1.
 * HP bar lowers at the same speed even for high HP.
 * Belly Drum needs to cut HP to raise Attack.
-* Lake of Rage LilyBlack are larger, not smaller.
+* Lake of Rage Magikarp are larger, not smaller.
 * Rocket Executives use Team Rocket battle music, not just Grunts.
 * The Ruins of Alph tile with their surrounding maps.
 (Did this annoy anyone else when making huge maps of Johto?)